ritikrahi12/Indian-Navy-Merit-List/README.md

 A custom cutoff dictionary was created based on percentile analysis for each state.
 Candidates were selected for the 2800 vacancies based on these cutoffs.

-Merit List Generation Logic
+Merit List Generation Logic:

 Sorting Criteria for Tie-Breakers:
-Older Age Preference (based on Date of Birth)
+Older Age Preference (based on Date of Birth),
-Higher Maths Marks
+Higher Maths Marks,
-Higher Physics Marks
+Higher Physics Marks,
-Higher English Marks
+Higher English Marks,
-Higher GK Marks
+Higher GK Marks,

 The data was sorted based on the above preferences using Pandas' sort_values() method.
 In case of a tie and limited seat availability, the candidate meeting the above priorities was selected.

-Final Output
+Final Output:
 A final merit list of 2800 candidates was successfully generated.
 The project simulates a real-world recruitment scenario by applying data filtering, ranking logic, and fair tie-breaker rules.
 The end result is a reproducible and transparent selection process using Python and SQL.